 Despite a strong backbone in the form of its high-speed internet service, analysts agree that as a provider of long-distance telephone services, MCI may actually be on a losing ticket in the contest between the various communications companies: long-distance, wireless, regional bell operating companies (RBOCs) and cable.

-According to Joe Robison, director of credit research at fund management company National City Investment Management: “Long distance as a stand-alone business is a losing proposition.
-Long-distance rates have plummeted in recent years as the service has been commoditised with the advent of increased competition.”
+According to Joe Robison, director of credit research at fund management company National City Investment Management, “Long distance as a stand-alone business is a losing proposition.
+Long-distance rates have plummeted in recent years as the service has been commoditized with the advent of increased competition.”

 This has, in part, been the result of increasingly relaxed regulatory policies which have allowed the RBOCs to compete for long-distance customers and vice versa.
 This has forced prices down as operators attempt to retain subscribers or compete for market share.
 At the same time, however, technological substitution has increasingly caused demand to shift to newer and more flexible technologies such as wireless networks.